-News broke yesterday that Burger King is sizing up Tim Horton’s for acquisition.
-If the deal goes through, the alliance will have a market cap of $18 billion and the new company will become the third largest fast-food seller on the planet.
+Burger King is sizing up Tim Horton’s for acquisition.
+If the deal goes through, the alliance will have a market cap of $18 billion, and the new company will become the third-largest fast-food retailer on the planet.

 Canada may have to have its Timmies the BK way.
 Image via WikiMedia Commons.

-The maple-flavoured, red and white pastiche of Canada’s 147-year old cultural identity, has been threatened by America’s foremost burger monarchy.
+The maple-flavored, red-and-white pastiche of Canada’s 147-year old cultural identity, has been threatened by America’s foremost burger monarchy.

-News broke yesterday that Burger King—the home of elongated chicken sandwiches, the onion ring option, and their illustrious Whopper brand—is sizing up Tim Horton’s for acquisition.
-Even teasing the press with this potential burger/coffee coupling has spiked both companies’ stocks, and should the two get in bed together, their unholy alliance will have a market cap of $18 billion, and this new Frankenstein company will become the third largest fast-food seller on the planet.
+News broke yesterday that Burger King—the home of elongated chicken sandwiches, the onion-ring option, and their illustrious Whopper brand—is sizing up Tim Horton’s for acquisition.
+Even teasing the press with this potential burger/coffee coupling has spiked both companies’ stocks, and should the two get in bed together, their unholy alliance will have a market cap of $18 billion.
+This new Frankenstein company will become the third-largest fast-food seller on the planet.

-Obviously, Canadians are distraught over the potential of losing their great coffee icon to the merciless Burger King, which has been illustrated by a recent Toronto Star poll that shows 57 percent of its readers think that such a hostile takeover would “dilute Tim Horton’s Canadian-ness,” and further wound our fragile beaver-loving identity.
+Obviously, Canadians are distraught over potentially losing their great coffee icon to the merciless Burger King.
+This has been illustrated by a recent Toronto Star poll that shows 57 percent of its readers think that such a hostile takeover would “dilute Tim Horton’s Canadian-ness” and further wound Canadians' fragile beaver-loving identity.

 Screenshot via Torstar.

-It seems as if the Burger King himself is interested in Canada’s most patriotic coffee brand, so that he can stash his millions and millions of greenbacks in our low-tax loonie-bunkers, otherwise known as Canadian banks.
+It seems as if the Burger King himself is interested in Canada’s most patriotic coffee brand, so that he can stash his millions and millions of greenbacks in the low-tax "loonie-bunkers," known as Canadian banks.

 Obama himself has spoken out against tax-haven maneuvers like the one Burger King is proposing, as it funnels money straight out of the US and away from the prying eyes of the IRS.
-The Burger King is, of course, immune to the laws of mortal men like Barack, so Barry’s scolding finger-wagging is not likely to prevent the almighty hamburger lord from touching down on Canadian soil, to gain dominion over all of our double-doubles and Timbits.
+The Burger King is, of course, immune to the laws of mortal men like Barack, so Barry’s scolding finger-wagging is not likely to prevent the almighty Hamburger Lord from touching down on Canadian soil, to assert dominion over all of the double-doubles and Timbits.

 This isn’t the first time, however, that Tim Horton’s has sold a bit of its soul to a cow-slaughtering, American burger-merchant.
 In 1995, Wendy’s acquired Tim Horton’s, which sparked a broken-hearted outcry from Canadian journalists everywhere.
 Writing for the Toronto Star, Susan Katsner decried the merger: “Shall we examine Tim Hortons selling out to Wendy's, the spectacle of another great Canadian icon, one more priceless chocolate coconut cream-filled dutchie glazed cruller Timbit of our precious heritage, gone to Yankee burgerfat.”